-GENERAL ECONOMIC AND DEMOGRAPHIC INFORMATION RELATING TO THE STATE
+CERTAIN ECONOMIC AND DEMOGRAPHIC INFORMATION RELATING TO THE STATE

-The following economic and demographic information is furnished for information only.
-The Series 2009A Bonds do not constitute a general obligation or other indebtedness of the State, the NMFA, the Commission, the Department or any governmental unit within the meaning of any constitutional or statutory debt limitation and are special limited obligations of NMFA payable solely from the Pledged Revenues.
+The following economic and demographic descriptions are furnished for information only.
+The Bonds do not constitute a general obligation of the State and are special limited obligations of NMFA payable solely from the Trust Estate.
 THE NMFA, THE DEPARTMENT AND THE COMMISSION HAVE NO TAXING POWERS.
-The principal of and interest and premium, if any, on the Series 2009A Bonds do not constitute or give rise to a personal liability on the part of the directors and officers of the NMFA.
-No breach of any pledge, obligation or agreement of the NMFA will impose a pecuniary liability or a charge upon the general credit or taxing power of the State, the NMFA, the Commission, the Department, or any political subdivision of the State.
-See "SECURITY AND SOURCES OF PAYMENT FOR THE SERIES 2009A BONDS."
+The principal of and interest and premium, if any, on the Series 2010B Bonds do not constitute or give rise to a personal liability on the part of the directors and officers of the NMFA.
+No breach of any pledge, obligation or agreement of the NMFA will impose a pecuniary liability or a charge upon the general credit of the State, the NMFA or any political subdivision of the State, or upon the taxing power of the State or any political subdivision of the State.